sindhuOsisoft/OCS-Docs/content/add-organize-data/collect-data/connectors/pi-to-ocs/pi-to-ocs-data-transfers/transfer-data-to-ocs.md

-2. Click the **AF Database** down arrow, then select the source AF database for your query.
+2. Click the **AF Database** down arrow, then select a source AF database.

-3. Optional: Click the **Root Asset** button, then select a root asset to narrow your search by a specific asset group.
+3. Optional: Click the **Root Asset** button, then select a root asset to narrow your search by specific asset group.

 #### To filter by element name